 At Risk of Homelessness

-People may be be at imminent risk of homelessness for several reasons.
-They may live pay cheque to pay cheque, lose their jobs and have little financial savings, face eviction or live in supported housing that is about to be discontinued.
+People may be at risk of experiencing homelessness for several reasons.
+A lack of affordable housing places people at risk of experiencing homelessness.
+They may live pay cheque to pay cheque, lose their jobs, or face eviction.

 Homelessness in Calgary